tcoupland/PingPong/README.md

      lein run pub chan hello

-You should see you messages appear in the first term.
+You should see your messages appear in the first term.

 ## License